 Namakusa Ruth - MASESE I

 Covid-19 lockdown procedures are having a devastating effect on the slum dwelling, refugee and internally displaced communities we support around the world.
-Through 30 years of working with some of the most marginalised groups, we know they are always the hardest hit in times such as these.
+Through over 30 years of working with some of the most marginalised groups, we know they are always the hardest hit in times such as these.

-Together with our local partners we have been pursuing sensible solutions to contain the outbreak and provided 12,850 essential supply parcels to households who are most affected.
+Together with our local partners we have been pursuing sensible solutions to contain the outbreak and so far provided 12,850 essential supply parcels to households who are most affected.
 This is thanks to the support of many generous donors including The Angus Lawson Memorial Trust, Partners Asia, DAK Foundation, The Body Shop at Home™, Alex and Will De Winton, Jeff Lucas and Postcode Global Trust.